 Be sure to sprinkle the cloth with powdered sugar so it doesn’t stick and unroll slowly before spreading the frosting on.

-It’s not just nostalgia that makes this pudding taste so good, though it helps, I’m sure.
+It’s not just nostalgia that makes this pudding taste so good.
+(Though that helps, I’m sure.)

-This is a self-saucing sticky toffee (try saying that three times fast!).
-It will bake and create the perfect toffee sauce right under the cake!
+This is a self-saucing sticky toffee.
+It’ll bake and create the perfect toffee sauce right under the cake.